SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 ## Bonus Component: Lightning Enhanced Calendar Dynamic Interaction Tester

 I have included an additional component that will intercept and display calendar entry creation, update, and deletion events from Lightning Enhanced Calendar using [Lightning Dynamic Interactions](https://admin.salesforce.com/blog/2021/introducing-dynamic-interactions-the-latest-low-code-innovation-for-salesforce-platform).
 At the time of this writing, however, these are only available in Lightning App pages.
+The component is there to (1) demonstrate how a component can be written and configured in Lightning App Builder to respond to calendar update events from Lightning Enhanced Calendar and (2) to test the LWC code.

 If you create a scratch org testbed environment using the included `CreateScratchOrg` script, the `Lightning Enhanced Calendar` app page will be set up with this component already properly configured.